neural-maze/realtime-phone-agents-course/README.md

    Wait for the response.
 The agent should find and return information about the only apartment in the dataset ([`data/properties.csv`](data/properties.csv)) that meets these criteria!

    This demonstrates how the voice agent can now handle complex queries combining location (Barrio de Salamanca) and price constraints (≤ €900,000) in real-time.

-🎥 **Join the Live Session**: [Join Premium](https://theneuralmaze.substack.com/subscribe) for the live walkthrough on **Saturday, November 30th** where we'll dive deep into the code and answer your questions!

 ---